 First Saratoga School

-The first Saratoga School was built at near Saunders Road and Grand Avenue, which today is called 24th and Grand.
-There are no images of the first Saratoga School, and barely any mention of it.
+The first Saratoga School was built at near Saunders Road and Grand Avenue, which today is called North 24th and Grand.
+There are no known images of the first Saratoga School, and barely any mention of it.
 However, in his 1857 journal about starting the town of Saratoga, founder Erastus Beadle made a few passing mentions about a school for children in the town.
 It was a one-room schoolhouse.
 When the town folded that year without being incorporated or having any form of taxation to survive, there was no obvious way for the school to survive.
-However, it did, and there is evidence from 1867 that shows it existed.
+However, it did, and there is evidence from 1867 through 1891 that shows it existed.
+For instance, the Saratoga Precinct elections were held at the school house every year starting in 1867.

 Second Saratoga School